Tuesday, 31 January 2023

 January 30 The Bay of Whales

 What an exciting morning!
-We sailed into what is/was the Bay of Whales so named by Shackleton when he sailed here on the Nimrod leading the 1907 British Antarctic Expedition.
+We sailed into what was the Bay of Whales so named by Shackleton when he sailed here on the Nimrod leading the 1907 British Antarctic Expedition.
 Some years later Amundsen sailed here and established a temporary base right on the Ross Ice Shelf itself - a risky decision but it got him just that little bit closer to the South Pole than Scott.
 The Bay of Whales created by the Ross Ice Shelf disappeared in 1987 when a chunk 154km long (B-9) broke off from the Shelf.
 Like glaciers ice shelves calve so they are potentially very dangerous - Amundsen was lucky.

 You might need to zoom in to see the group of orcas ahead of the ship

 We were almost up against the ice shelf (which incidentally is about the size of France).
-Quite a noteworthy occasion so the captain gathered us and the crew on the helipad to get a photo and drink a toast with chilled champagne; it was pretty cold -4.6C so mulled wine would probably have been better but it’s a French ship so champers it was!
+Quite a noteworthy occasion so the captain gathered us and the crew on the helipad to get a photo and drink a toast with chilled champagne.
+It was pretty cold -4.6C so mulled wine would probably have been better but it’s a French ship so champers it was!
 We stood around in the icy air for almost an hour ‘enjoying’ the moment then dashed back inside to the bar for hot chocolate.

-The gruesome effects of frost bite
+The gruesome effects of frost bite for one of the Crozier explorers

 A team of 3 brave men, the Crozier group, from the Terra Nova expedition trekked to Cape Crozier in 1911.
 In addition to mapping and exploring they were interested in collecting penguin eggs in order to investigate any evolutionary links to reptiles.
 They found a few eggs and one of the party put them inside his fur mitten.
 As a result he got frost bit on his fingers which swelled with fluid and froze - sheer agony.
 One of that small team, Aspley Cherry-Garrard, described it as ‘The Worst Journey in the World’ and indeed from his description, it must have been brutal.